oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/project-settings.md

 ### Java Installation

-You need to tell WKTUI which Java installation to use when running actions that require the WebLogic Deploy Tooling or WebLogic Image Tool.
+You need to tell WKT UI which Java installation to use when running actions that require the WebLogic Deploy Tooling or WebLogic Image Tool.
 For this project, choose the Java Home directory for your Oracle JDK 11 directory.

 ### Oracle Fusion Middleware Installation

 Running the WebLogic Deploy Tooling requires an Oracle Home directory.
-As such, you must tell WKTUI which Oracle Home directory contains the Oracle Fusion Middleware software you plan to use.
+As such, you must tell WKT UI which Oracle Home directory contains the Oracle Fusion Middleware software you plan to use.
 Because this project uses WebLogic Server (WLS) 14.1.1, set this field to the directory containing your WLS 14.1.1 installation.

 ### Image Builder Tool

-Because you will be building an image as part of this project, you need to tell WKTUI whether you will use Docker or Podman to build your image.
+Because you will be building an image as part of this project, you need to tell WKT UI whether you will use Docker or Podman to build your image.
 You also need to provide the path to the executable that matches your selection.
 Because you are running Rancher Desktop on macOS, you will select Docker and supply the Docker executable (for example, `/Users/fred.jones/.rd/bin/docker`).
 Provide the answers that best fit your environment.

 ### Target Kubernetes Cluster Architecture